SystemsApproach/private5g/software/smallcell.rst

 As currently configured, the Device-Group information is duplicated between ``aether-loca/sd-core-5g-values.yaml`` and ``aether-local/roc-5g-models.json``.
-This makes it possible to bring up the SD-Core without the ROC, for example as we just did to verifty the configuration, but it can lead to problems of keeping the two in sync.
+This makes it possible to bring up the SD-Core without the ROC, for example as we just did to verify the configuration, but it can lead to problems of keeping the two in sync.
 As an exercise, you can delete the *Device-Group* blocks in the former, restart the SD-Core, and see that the latter brings the Aether